 Red lines refer to aggregate labor and transfer income, and blue lines refer to consumption.

 Note that all graphs show the average response of income and consumption for recessions of different length.
 Specifically, we simulate recessions lasting from only one quarter up to 20 quarters.
-We then take the sum of the results across all recessions lengths weighted by the probability of this recession length occurring (given our assumption of an average recession length of six quarters).
+We then take the sum of the results across all recession lengths weighted by the probability of this recession length occurring (given our assumption of an average recession length of six quarters).

 Stimulus check

 Figure 3 shows the impulse response of income and consumption when stimulus checks are issued in the first quarter of a recession.
 In the model without a multiplier, the stimulus checks account for 5.5 percent of the first quarter’s income.
-In the following quarters there are no further stimulus payments and income remains the same as it would have done without the stimulus check policy.
-Consumption is about 3 percent higher in the first quarter which includes the splurge response to the stimulus check.
-Consumption then drops to well below one percent above the counterfactual and the remainder of the stimulus check money is then spent over the next few years.
+In the following quarters, there are no further stimulus payments, and income remains the same as it would have been without the stimulus check policy.
+Consumption is about 3 percent higher in the first quarter, which includes the splurge response to the stimulus check.
+Consumption then drops to well below 1 percent greater than the counterfactual, and the remainder of the stimulus check money is then spent over the next few years.
 In the model with aggregate